Cheese is one of the hardest foods to give up, so I figured I would share my list of the Best Vegan Cheese Substitutes!

-To almost no one’s surprise, the most common response was CHEESE.
-I, for one, was not surprised because cheese was also the most difficult food for me to give up.
+Personally, cheese was the most difficult food for me to give up before going vegan.
 Well, it was until I binge watched ~a dozen documentaries about factory farming and animal abuse on Netflix.
 Before that point, I had been eating a mostly plant-based diet with the exception of cheese and ice cream.

 But after that fateful documentary binge, it was easy for me to say good-bye to cheese and the cheese cravings just vanished into thin air.
 At least, dairy cheese, that is.
 Because there is a whole host of non-dairy vegan cheese out there and I’m excited to share my favorites and recommendations with you.

 And if you find it hard to believe that my cheese cravings disappeared, just know that I am in Paris right now as I write this blog post.
 Paris, home of the world’s best cheeses, where I pass a fromagerie every hour, where people are always talking (in French, of course) about how good their cheese is.
 And I haven’t been tempted or interested, in the least.
 The cravings for dairy products have disappeared!

 If you want to know more about my vegan story–why I became vegan, what the transition was like, as well as the challenges–you can check out this video!
 And if you are a newbie vegan or interested in transitioning to a vegan diet but are nervous, I recommend watching this video!
 It will help you understand the importance of having a solid why–a solid, meaningful reason for going vegan–as well as beginner mistakes to avoid and tips on how to make a vegan lifestyle sustainable for you.

 Okay, now let’s dive into The Best Vegan Cheese Substitutes!
 First, I’ll mention some homemade vegan cheese recipes and then store-bought vegan cheese alternatives.